menu

 Also of interest is that San Diego has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in San Diego telecommute to their jobs.
-Overall, about 16.91% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.91% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about San Diego is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+San Diego is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of San Diego ranks among the highest in the nation.
-Of the 25-and-older adult population in San Diego, 48.68% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+San Diego is one of the most well-educated cities in the nation.
+48.68% of adults in San Diego have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in San Diego in 2022 was $51,368, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $205,472 for a family of four.
 However, San Diego contains both very wealthy and poor people as well.